mtraiola/XbarGen/README.md

 XbarGen is licensed with the GNU General Public License (GNU GPL).
 Please visit http://www.gnu.org/licenses/ to see a copy of the license.

-Although XbarGen is a project in which different people are involved, we kindly ask you to direct bug reports, questions and other comments to Marcello Traiola (traiola@lirmm.fr) or to the Bitbucket issue tracker.
+Although XbarGen is a project in which different people are involved, we kindly ask you to direct bug reports, questions and other comments to Marcello Traiola (traiola@lirmm.fr) or to the GitHub issue tracker.

 ##Building